-Peonies are one of the most luscious and beautiful flowers you can grow in your garden, and luckily they’re pretty easy and have an impressive plant hardiness zone range between zones 3 and 8.
-While you might need to give these plants a little more attention at the extremes of this range, they can still thrive and produce stunning blooms.
+Omens of good fortune and happy marriages, peonies are one of the most luscious and beautiful flowers you can grow in your garden.
+Luckily, they’re pretty easy to grow and have an impressive plant hardiness zone range between zones 3 and 8 — they can truly flourish even in cold environments.

-Although they are tuber plants, peonies will benefit best from a fertilizer made specifically for bulb plants.
+Although they are tuber plants, peonies will benefit best from a fertilizer made specifically for flowering bulb plants.
 Bulb fertilizers are optimized for how bulb and tuber plants take in and use nutrients.
 Perennial fertilizers will also work as long as the ratios are 10-20-20 or 5-10-10.
 The most important aspect of fertilizing your peony plant properly is to ensure the fertilizer you use doesn’t have too much nitrogen.
-Too much nitrogen will encourage leafy growth when instead we want to promote blooms on these gorgeous flowering plants.
+Too much nitrogen will encourage leafy growth, which is problematic when you want to promote blooms.

 If you’re looking for an organic option, this fertilizer by Dr. Earth is perfect for peonies.
-It comes in granules that’ll quickly feed the plant, but will also last for months, continuously feeding your peony plant.
-It comes in a four-pound bag that’s sure to last you a while.
+It comes in granules that will last for months, continuously feeding your peony plant.
+Additionally, it comes in a four-pound bag that’s sure to last you a while.
 Though it’s more of an investment than other options on this list, it’s not going to disappoint.

 Another organic option is this fertilizer by Espoma.
-It’s a bulb and flower food perfectly formulated to feed your plant for a long while and also encourage blooms without stressing out the plant.
-It comes in a four-pound bag and is a bit more affordable than other organic options.
+It’s a bulb and flower food perfectly formulated to feed your plant for a long while and also encourages blooms without stressing out your plant.
+It comes in 4-pound bags and is a bit more affordable than other options for organic gardens.

-Now that we’ve gone over what kind of fertilizer your peony plant wants, as well as some of the best options online, let’s talk about how to use that fertilizer to best support your plant for a long healthy life and head-turning blooms.
+Now that we’ve gone over what kind of fertilizer your peony plant wants, let’s talk about how to use that fertilizer to best support your plant for a long, healthy life and head-turning blooms.

 Peonies should be fertilized twice a season; the first time you fertilize will be early in the spring.
 Wait until you see shoots coming from the plant.
 Once the shoots reach about three to six inches in length, you can apply your first round of fertilizer.
 Do not apply directly to the plant, but rather around the base.
 Applying the fertilizer to the plant itself can result in burning or even killing your plant.
 The second time you fertilize, you’ll want to wait until the plant has produced buds that are the size of peas.
 This will give the plant another boost as it prepares to push out big, luscious flowers.